x1001000/books-chinese/README.md

-# Code and data of the conference paper
+# Code and corpus of the conference paper

 ![](1.jpg)
 ![](2.jpg)